Axel-Curmi/MSc-Paramiko/README.rst

 What
 ----

+⚠️ **This repository is a mirror of https://github.com/paramiko/paramiko.
+This repository is used to as a proof-of-concept for modifying the Paramiko SSH implementation with calls to the SEcube open-source HSM.⚠️**

 "Paramiko" is a combination of the Esperanto words for "paranoid" and "friend".
 It's a module for Python 2.7/3.4+ that implements the SSH2 protocol for secure (encrypted and authenticated) connections to remote machines.
 Unlike